-NOSM’s first Strategic Priority is Transforming Health Human Resource Planning.
-NOSM’s aspiration in this strategic priority is to include “a transformative approach to the planning and delivery of workforce supply which eliminates the gaps in Northern Ontario Health Human Resources”.
+NOSM University’s first Strategic Priority is Transforming Health Human Resource Planning.
+NOSM University’s aspiration in this strategic priority is to include “a transformative approach to the planning and delivery of workforce supply which eliminates the gaps in Northern Ontario Health Human Resources.”

-Despite NOSM’s presence and success, we need to continue to innovate in education to support communities in reaching the physician resources that they need.
-NOSM’s third Strategic Priority is Innovate Health Professions Education.
+Despite NOSM University’s presence and success, we need to continue to innovate in education to support communities in reaching the physician resources that they need.
+NOSM University’s third Strategic Priority is Innovate Health Professions Education.
 We hope to be recognized across Northern Ontario for developing innovative models of education in Northern, Indigenous, Francophone, rural and remote medicine that lead to well trained health-care practitioners who stay in the communities of the North.

-Although the full-pathway from high school to practice as a rural generalist is aspirational, work has been initiated to ensure that by 2025, a fulsome pathway will be realized through incremental changes in each portfolio; a pathway that will allow learners to imagine for themselves a successful career with a rural generalist start.
+In the fall of 2021, the first cohort of 5 students entered the Rural Generalist Pathway in undergraduate medical education and 6 more students entered in the fall of 2022.
+Although the full-pathway from high school to practice as a rural generalist is aspirational, we are working to ensure that by 2025, a fulsome pathway will be realized through incremental changes in each portfolio; a pathway that will allow learners to imagine for themselves a successful career with a rural generalist start.

 The formal definition of Rural Generalist Medicine is in the Cairns Consensus Statement below: